In NSW high schools, languages is a key learning area.

 In Years 11 and 12, NSW schools offer a wide variety of languages, catering for beginning students to background speakers.

-At St Marys Senior High School, we offer a large number of these language courses, both onsite and through other learning opportunities offered by Saturday School and Open High School programs.
+At St Marys Senior High School, we offer a large number of these language courses, both onsite and through other learning opportunities offered by the Saturday School of Community Languages (SSCL) and the New South Wales School of Languages (NSW SoL) programs.
 Please refer to the information sheets below which outline the details of these subjects.

 We are privileged to live and work on Darug land.
 We acknowledge and pay our respects to Elders past, present and future and we extend that respect to all Aboriginal and Torres Strait Islander peoples.